MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 After the website has loaded, and the booking engine loader script prepared the global `Mews.booking engine` object, you can initialize booking engine Widget by calling global `Mews.booking engine` with some arguments:

-> Note: **Important:** Make sure you initialize booking engine Widget by calling `Mews.booking engine` **only after** the website is loaded, otherwise the initialization will fail or not complete fully.
+> **Important!** Make sure you initialize the Booking Engine Widget by calling `Mews.booking engine` **only after** the website is loaded, otherwise the initialization will fail or not fully complete.
-> The easiest way to achieve this is to place the initialization code inside a `script` tag just before the closing `</body>` tag.
-But you can use a different approach, if you want.
+> The easiest way to achieve this is to place the initialization code inside a `script` tag just before the closing `</body>` tag, but you can use a different approach if you want.

 In the following snippet, **replace the placeholder** `Your booking engine configuration id` with a **real booking engine configuration id** from the correct [environment](../booking engine-api-v1/environments.md).
 Here's more info about [where to get the configuration id](../faq.md#where-to-get-configuration-id).